Mines Advisory Group

 The Mines Advisory Group (MAG) is a non-governmental organization that assists people affected by landmines, unexploded ordnance, and small arms and light weapons.

 MAG takes a humanitarian approach to landmine action.
 They focus on the impact of their work on local communities.
 This approach recognises that although the number of landmines in an area may be small, the effect on a community can be crippling.
 Targets are therefore determined locally, in response to liaison with affected communities, and local authorities.

 MAG field operations are managed and implemented by nationals of the affected countries, with MAG expatriate staff taking a monitoring and training role.
 MAG provides work for many members of affected communities, with families of landmine victims taking an active role.

 MAG is based in Manchester, United Kingdom, and has a sister organisation, MAG US in Washington, D.C., United States.
+Since 1989, MAG has helped more than 20 million people in 70 countries rebuild their lives and livelihoods after conflict.
 As part of the International Campaign to Ban Landmines, MAG was co-laureate of the 1997 Nobel Peace Prize.
 In 2020, MAG reported destroying 115,627 landmines and unexploded bombs and releasing a total of 60,742,650 square meters (23.5 square miles) of land.

 History

 MAG was formed in 1989 by Rae McGrath in response to landmines and unexploded ordnances (UXO) left by the Soviet–Afghan War.
 The organisation initially served as an advisory group, publishing reports about the problems in Afghanistan and Cambodia based on their assessments between 1989 and 1991.
 In 1992, MAG, along with other NGOs, formed the International Campaign to Ban Landmines (ICBL).

 By 1992, MAG began its first landmine clearance program in Iraq.
 Clearance programmes extended to Angola, Cambodia, and Laos by 1994.
 MAG continued to expand, providing services related to training and employment, emergency response, and risk education.

 MAG has worked in 70 countries since 1989, destroying landmines and providing further support to communities recovering from war.
 MAG states 29 countries have been cleared of landmines while 63 remain contaminated.

 Rosamund Pike has served as the MAG Ambassador since 2021.
-Princess Diana and Prince Harry have supported the organization’s efforts.
+Princess Diana and Prince Harry have supported the organization's efforts.

 Major donors for projects include numerous national governments, foundations, and the UNDP.